Vestaia/Music_Source_Seperation/readme.md

 # Music source seperation
 Signal seperation using neural networks built on torch.
+These scripts are intended to be used with the SigSep Musdb18 database.

 ## Dependencies
 * Numpy